Introduction: Simplest Home Automation Using Bluetooth, Android Smartphone and Arduino.

 The video posted here shows the working of the device when you use it for the first time.
 You only need to pair the device once!
 After that, just turn on the Bluetooth, connect and go wireless!

 Hope you enjoyed reading this instructable.
-If you would like to help me create more cool projects, click here to send a donation through PayPal.
 If you've any questions, feel free to ask it here or send a mail to firstname.lastname@example.org.
 I'll be happy to help you out.

 Thank You...!!! :)